 Frequently asked questions

-Marine plant hire is the process of chartering or renting marine equipment, such as workboats and pontoons when working over water.
-This can be a cost-effective way to access the equipment you need for a specific project, without having to purchase it outright.
 Equipment can be hired under standard CPA agreements, as used on most civil engineering projects or under BIMCO marine contracts which are more detailed and complex but cover a greater range of issues that may arise especially if vessels may be used in different jurisdictions.

-Workboats are designed for use in marine environments to carry out specific tasks.
+Work boats are designed for use in marine environments to carry out specific tasks.
 They can be used for a variety of purposes, such as personnel transfer, logistics, safety or survey works and are available in a range of sizes and types, so it is important to choose the right one for your project.

 Some other issues to consider are;

-§ Are there width or operational restrictions on the project?
+• Are there width or operational restrictions on the project?

-§ Do you need a vessel with a low air draft to get under specific structures?
+• Do you need a vessel with a low air draft to get under specific structures?

-The various types of location such as coastal, nearshore, estuarine, inland waterways, lakes and reservoirs all have different considerations.
-The tidal range of a location in the UK may alter anywhere from 2m-14m depending on where the project is located.
-Where there is a greater tidal range, there are normally strong tidal flows which may require a larger vessel.
-The location may fall under Categorised waters as defined by the MCA or there may be additional local issues to consider.
-Access to the water will also dictate how the workboat will get mobilised to site, typically it will be transported by road direct to site or another nearby location so that it can be taken to the site by water.
+The location may fall under Categorised waters as defined by the MCA or there may be additional local issues and regulations to consider.
+Access to the water will also dictate how the workboat will get mobilised to site, typically it will be transported by road direct to site or another nearby location so that it can be taken to the working location by water.

-What size of workboat is required?
+What size of work boat is required?

 Boats don’t need a huge amount of power to move heavy objects on water, but a lot of power may be needed to stop something once it is moving.
 If the workboat will be used to move other equipment around, consideration should be given to the weight, depth and height of the pontoon as well as the proximity of nearby objects and fixed structures.
 In some locations, it may be a better option to have two smaller workboats to give more control during maneuvering to minimise any risks.
-Workboats with higher power ratings may be necessary when looking at working in locations with strong currents or in exposed conditions where windage could be an issue.
-An important factor with larger vessels will be fuel efficiency as bigger boats with more engines will typically use more fuel.

-What is the best type of propulsion for workboats?
+What is the best type of propulsion for work boats?

-Workboats can be supplied with a variety of propulsion systems.
+Work boats can be supplied with a variety of propulsion systems.
 Common systems include outboard engines which attach to the outside of the hull, traditional single propellor (single screw) with an inboard engine, twin propellors (twin screw) with either one or two inboard engines or 360degree rotating drive units with inboard engines.
-Outboard engines will be petrol or electric whereas all inboard engines will operate on diesel or HVO.
+Outboard engines will be petrol or electric whereas virtually all inboard engines will operate on diesel or HVO.

-For each of the different types of propulsion there are advantages and disadvantages, some workboats will have better maneuverability than others or some will be more stable in a straight line when moving barges longer distances
+For each of the different types of propulsion there are advantages and disadvantages, some boats will have better maneuverability than others or some will be more stable in a straight line when moving barges longer distances

 What are the requirements for personnel on the project?

-Workboats have limits as to how many people can safely be onboard at the same time, to ensure that there are sufficient lifesaving appliances onboard in the unlikely event of an incident occurring.
+Work boats will have limits as to how many people can safely be onboard at the same time, to ensure that there are sufficient lifesaving appliances onboard in the unlikely event of an incident occurring.
 If vessels are being used to transfer personnel then consideration should be given to the suitability of the access and egress from the workboat to the structure or the other vessel.

-§ Do you require the workboat to be supplied with or without crew?
+• Do you require the workboat to be supplied with or without crew?

-§ How many people are required to be onboard including the crew?
+• How many people are required to be onboard including the crew?

-Want to know more about workboats? - Get in touch for a no obligation chat - 01473 226344
+Want to know more about work boats? - Get in touch for a no obligation chat - 01473 226344

 What are modular pontoons?

 There are many different terms that are used to describe modular pontoons which are used across the industry.
 Modular pontoons, nato pontoons, floats, modular barge or floating work platforms are all relatively interchangeable descriptions of the same thing, a floating platform assembled from more than one part, used to work on or from.
+In the construction industry the most common and robust type of modular pontoons are made from steel

 What are the advantages of using modular pontoons?

-Working on Pontoons
+Working on pontoons?

 There are several major differences between working on pontoons or on land.
-Apart from the increased hazards such as working over water, the main points are that the pontoon can move position and the deck which may start off level, can and will change.
+Apart from the increased hazards such as working over water, the main differences are that the pontoon can move position and the deck which may start off level, can and will change.
 Any external forces applied to the pontoon will cause it to alter position, rotate, lean or tilt, all of which may have an impact on the overall stability during operations.

-What should I consider when choosing a pontoon layout?
+Things to consider when choosing a pontoon layout?

 Where is the project located?

-Projects can be in various types of location such as coastal, nearshore, estuarine, inland waterways, lakes and reservoirs all have different potential issues.
+Projects can be in various types of location such as coastal, nearshore, estuarine, inland waterways, lakes and reservoirs, which all have different potential issues.
 The location may also have additional site specific considerations such as when working adjacent to weirs or lock structures.
 Some locations may not be suitable or may require a different approach, but if there is enough water to float, then modular pontoons could be an effective solution.

 Are there any potential environmental impacts?